antonyTheRiskTaker/codecademy-blackjack/README.md

 **2) the money the player has left**.
 They are used to decide whether the player can double down.
 The function will make sure the player enters either one of the three possible values - "D" (double down), "H" (hit) and "S" (stand) - using an infinite loop.
 Finally, it returns the value.

+### `main()`
+Finally, all those modules introduced are imported in the `main.py` file and put together in the `main()` function which is used to run the game logic with two major game loops, one nested within another.